codeaffen/codeaffen.org/projects/phpypam.md

 | password | The `password` to authenticate `username` against API. | None |
 | ssl_verify | Should certificate of endpoint verified or not.
 Useful if you use a self signed certificate. | True |

+*Example* connect to api and request current token:

 {% highlight python linenos %}
 connection_params = dict(
     url=server['url'],